oracle/rwloadsim/rwl/src/SOURCES.md

 The code is actually never included in compilation, it was only tested very briefly and will at all likelihood require complete rewrite for actual sharding support.

+## Releases

+The rwl.h file has a number of defines, RWL_VERSION_MAJOR, RWL_VERSION_MINOR, RWL_VERSION_RELEASE, and RWL_VERSION_TEXT, that become the banner with the first three elements in a version like x.y.z.p and a text string such as "Development".
+The fourth (often called the patch release) is _automatically_ increased by 1 whenever you run "make" in the top directory; this is done via the rwlpatch.sh script.
+When finalizing a release, set the RWL_VERSION_TEXT text to "Production" (or if appropiate "Limited Production").
+Then run "make clean" and "make all" in the top directory, commit and push your last changes.

+You should now create a new branch name x.y.z, checkout and push it.

+In the master branch, you should immediatedly change the RWL_VERSION_TEXT in rwl.h to "Development", set the three numbers appropriately which at the minimum will be to increase RWL_VERSION_MINOR by one, and finally put a zero into the rwlpatch.txt file.

+As a result, there is a branch named x.y.z containing that release with a banner of x.y.z.n Production while the master branch will produce releases with a banner such as x.y.z+1.p Development with p starting from 0.

+If there ever is a need to backport changes from master, you can work in a branch like x.y.z and when (re-) releasing it, the value of n will be increased.

 ## Bugs

 This page is still under construction!